-Detoxing from opioids is difficult- taking determination, support from clinical and medical professionals, and focus.
+Detoxing from opioids is difficult.
+It requires determination, support from clinical and medical professionals, and focus.

 By having the right tools and mindset when detoxing off opioids, one can transition from addiction to abstinence more easily and successfully and continue to stay on the path of long-term sobriety for the future.

-If unfamiliar with what withdrawal symptoms to expect when overcoming addiction, taking time to learn what to expect can help to mentally prepare and lessen the anxiety of the unknown.
+If unfamiliar with what withdrawal symptoms to expect when overcoming addiction, taking time to learn what to expect can help prepare and lessen the anxiety of the unknown mentally.

 Before beginning a drug detox, here are five tips from people who have successfully overcome addiction: